-Contact support if you observe suspicious results.
+Contact support if you observe suspicious results or any issue.

 If you are using Starviewer and you observe strange results that you suspect may be wrong, you should contact the support team at support@starviewer.udg.edu to report the potential problem as soon as possible.
 You should also try to open he same study with an alternative software, if possible, to check whether the same result is obtained.
+If you detect an error in the program or some usability issue or suggestion you can also report it to the same address.